 About Lisa Rogers

 Lisa Rogers is an elementary school librarian and former newspaper reporter and editor.
-A recipient of the 2016 PEN – New England Susan P. Bloom Discovery Award, she is the author of MR. MARSHALL’S RED WHEELBARROW: A STORY ABOUT WILLIAM CARLOS WILLIAMS’S BELOVED POEM (forthcoming, Random House/Schwartz and Wade Books, 2019), HOUND WON’T GO, illustrated by Meg Ishihara (Albert Whitman, 2020).
+A recipient of the 2016 PEN – New England Susan P. Bloom Discovery Award, she is the author of 16 WORDS: WILLIAM CARLOS WILLIAMS AND THE RED WHEELBARROW, illustrated by Chuck Groenink (Random House/Schwartz and Wade Books, 2019), HOUND WON’T GO, illustrated by Meg Ishihara (Albert Whitman, 2020).
 Two of her poems are included in FRIENDS AND ANEMONES: OCEAN POEMS FOR CHILDREN, (Writers’ Loft Press, 2020).
 DISCOVER HER ART: WOMEN ARTISTS AND THEIR MASTERPIECES is forthcoming from Chicago Review Press (2022).
 Lisa holds a bachelor’s degree from The College of William and Mary and a master’s degree from Boston College, both in English Literature.
 She also holds a master’s degree in Library and Information Science from Southern Connecticut State University.
 She specializes in picture book biographies and is working on a realistic fiction novel for young readers.
 A native of the New Jersey shore, she lives outside Boston with her family and hound dog and is a three-time runner of the Boston Marathon.
 She is a member of SCBWI, the online 12 x 12 writing challenge, and the Writers’ Loft writing community in Sherborn, Mass.

 Get in touch: